johanalkstal/rl-overlay/README.md

 ## How to create your own overlay and keep it up to date with this one

-To create your own overlay, use this repository as a template.
+To create your own overlay, fork this repository.
 Then you can add this one as another remote to your own repository.

 	git remote add rl-overlay https://github.com/johanalkstal/rl-overlay